theolivenbaum/resin/README.md

 _If it's not zero-config it's not Resin._
 _- Creators of Resin_

-Solve your full-text search problem or your big data analysis task with Resin, a code base derived from iteratively refactoring Lucene.Net down to what is now __a fast, lean and efficient search framework written specifically for .net__ with great analysis skills and fast response times even to complex queries.
+Solve your full-text search problem or your big data analysis task with Resin, a code base derived from iteratively refactoring Lucene.Net down to what is now __a fast and light-weighted search framework written specifically for .net__ with great analysis skills and fast response times even to complex queries.
 Resin is multi-cultural and deeply inspired by Lucene but leaves [legacy code and java inheritance](https://lucenenet.apache.org/) behind and finally makes it possible for .net programmers to be able to use [cutting-edge search tech](https://lucene.apache.org/).

 * _[Quick usage guide](#usage)_
 * _[Relevance (tf-idf)](#relevance)_